CuriousLad1000/RoboSpection/README.md

 		pip install -r requirements.txt
 		```

+	- Install PyKDL if not already present by either building from source or from package (make sure it is built with python 3.10)

 **Important**: Make sure your system knows where to find the cuDNN libraries.

 make sure **LD_LIBRARY_PATH** has cuda's path included.